Requirements of § 31 German Residence Permit

 In summary, the following applies: If the German spouse dies before the residence permit is granted in accordance with § 28 German Residence Act, this does not affect the entitlement to a residence permit in accordance with § 31 German Residence Act, provided the corresponding application was submitted before the time of death.
 However, the mere application for a visa pursuant to § 28 German Residence Act is not sufficient.

 At Schlun & Elseven Attorneys, we are experienced legal professionals in the field of immigration law.
 From our offices in Cologne, Aachen and Düsseldorf we have worked with many clients from all over the world over the past few years.
 Should you require further assistance with family reunification, residence permits due to a German spouse, dual citizenship or any other immigration issue, our lawyers can provide the counsel you are looking for.
 Our conference rooms can be found nationwide in Germany and we also offer our services from distance through telephone, email and video conferencing.

 Our attorneys can provide you with the information you need when it comes to German immigration law in English as well as German to ensure that we do not get lost in translation.
-We offer further services in other languages such as Spanish, Portuguese, Turkish and Chinese.
 If you have any further questions about German immigration law make sure to contact us.
 We are looking forward to working with you.